ispecht/inPhynite/README.md

 For real data mode, the input FASTA file should contain aligned sequences.
 The tool will then:
 1. Filter to biallelic sites (positions with exactly two nucleotides across all sequences)
 2. Remove sites with missing data (N's or gaps)
-3. Apply compatibility filtering to ensure data conform to the infinite-sites model
+3. Apply compatibility filtering to ensure data conform to the infinite sites model

 ### Output files